aws-samples/aws-serverless-security-workshop/docs/08-xray/README.md

 	![enable xray in api gateway](images/8E-traces.png)

-1. Explore the individual traces by clicking into individual rquests
+1. Explore the individual traces by clicking into individual requests

 	![enable xray in api gateway](images/8E-single-traces.png)